 easier introductions

-(on the ArXiv) (note: you should first learn the "density operator" formalism
+(on the ArXiv) (note: you maybe first want to learn the "density operator" formalism

 of quantum mechanics, which is a more general way to characterize "state".